PredatorFeesh/DataManagementLab/Azayev_Final/README.md

 You will need to have the `centerline.json` and `PIDs.txt` files in the same directory as the pyspark script, `BDM_final_azayev.py`.
 These will be passed in as files in the command to run.

+The `final_out.csv` file has the output CSV generated from the script.

+`azayev_final.ipynb` is my scratch pad, and includes tests and the scripts to generate the centerline and PID files.
+The cells that do so are commented in the notebook.

 ## Command to run

 ** Note that this is written for Python 3